Pallab-Paul/ImageClassifier-Tensforflow.js/README.md

 # ImageClassifier-Tensforflow.js
-This is a simple web app to classify images using mobilenet
+This is a simple web app to classify images using mobilenet and Tensorflow.js